ABOUT THE AMERICAN ART THERAPY ASSOCIATION

 DEFINITION OF ART THERAPY

-Art Therapy is an integrative mental health and human services profession that enriches the lives of individuals, families, and communities through active art-making, creative process, applied psychological theory, and human experience within a psychotherapeutic relationship.
+Art therapy is a mental health profession that enriches the lives of individuals, families, and communities through active art-making, creative process, applied psychological theory, and human experience within a psychotherapeutic relationship.

 Visit our “About Art Therapy” page for more information about the art therapy profession and its practice.